vitaly-t/path-value/README.md

 //=> 123
 ```

-It resolves both own and inherited properties, while also allowing properties-functions.
+It resolves both own and inherited properties - the same as JavaScript.

 ## Installing